duke-the-1998/duke-the-1998/README.md

  <head>  About me: </head>
 <p>I'm Miguel and I'm a finalist in Computer Engineering Degree.
-I like cybersecurity, mainly pentesting and also developing web applications. </p>
+I'm interested in cybersecurity, especially OSINT and pentesting and also developing web applications. </p>
 <p>I enjoy learning new things constantly and accepting new challenges.</p>

 <br>